collective/collective.developermanual/source/getstarted/installation.rst

 Installing Plone using buildout on Ubuntu / Debian
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Here are quick instructions to install Plone using buildout and the OS-provided Python interpreter.
+Here are quick instructions to install Plone using a pre-installed buildout and the OS-provided Python interpreter.
+This procedure is only useful if you know buildout well enough to tailor your own buildout configuration.

 You need to manage dependencies (``libxml``, ``Pillow``) yourself.

 This will: